At least 20 hours have passed so the entire architectural universe must now be familiar with this image.

 Here’s the yearly average wind direction and strength data for Sharjah International Airport.

-This tells us that prevailing winds are west-north-west, with occasional squalls from due west and none from the north, northeast or south.
+This tells us the prevailing winds are west-north-west, with occasional squalls from due west and none from the north, northeast or south.
 Here’s the wind direction data for February.

 But all this misunderstanding could just be mindless repetition of a press release.
 Let’s try to get to the bottom of it.